Mr. Bean's Holiday: Theatrical

 Mr. Bean's Holiday served as the official film for Red Nose Day 2007, with money made from the film going to the telethon's charity Comic Relief.
-Prior to the film's release, a new and exclusive Mr. Bean sketch titled Mr. Bean's Wedding was broadcast on the telethon for Comic Relief on BBC One on 16 March 2007.
+Prior to the film's release, a new Mr. Bean sketch exclusive to the telethon, titled Mr. Bean's Wedding, was broadcast on BBC One on 16 March 2007.

-The official premiere of the film took place at the Odeon Leicester Square on Sunday, 25 March and helped to raise money for both Comic Relief and the Oxford Children's Hospital.
+The premiere of the film took place at the Odeon Leicester Square on 25 March 2007, and helped to raise money for both Comic Relief and the Oxford Children's Hospital.
 Universal Pictures released a teaser trailer for the film in November 2006 and launched an official website online the following month.

 Home media

 Mr. Bean's Holiday was released on DVD and HD DVD in the UK on 20 August 2007, and on 27 November 2007 in North America.
 It was later released on Blu-ray in the United States on April 16, 2019.